nextzen/nextzen.js/docs/get-started.md

 ## Using a pinned version

-We will change and update Mapzen.js software over time to new features or remove old ones.
+We change and update Mapzen.js software over time to add new features or remove old ones.
 The standard links above will always be the latest version of Mapzen.js.
-If you’d like to link to code that will never be modified, you can use a pinned version of Mapzen.js.
+If you’d like to link to code that will never be modified, you can use a pinned version of Mapzen.js instead.

 To reference a pinned version of the Mapzen.js CSS and JavaScript files, find the release you’d like to use [on our releases page](https://github.com/mapzen/mapzen.js/releases) and add links like these with the correct `major.minor.patch` version number to your page: